Climate Change in Lakewood

 Nisqually River Delta & I-5

-I-5’s current design over the Nisqually River Delta is a looming liability to the environment and to regional transport.
+The current design of Interstate 5 over the Nisqually River Delta is a looming liability to the environment and to regional transport.

 The interstate’s current design may be compromised by flood or the wandering riverbend at Wah-He-Lut within 20 years.
 Salmon populations are also suffering, as the areas where salmon typically acclimate to seawater are shrinking and desalinating.